 The View From Outside uses two different scenarios, one documentary style, to show the difference between living in the community.
-In the first, Christopher, a person with multiple disability is imagined being institutionalized and is considered barely a person.
+In the first, Christopher, a person with multiple disabilities is imagined being institutionalized and is considered barely a person.
 In the second Christopher is allowed to live his life with his family, in the community.

 The Free Our People Film Contest program would not be made possible without our sponsors supporting our mission in educating the community and helping to FREE OUR PEOPLE.